SergiyKochenko/ExamManagementSystem/README.md

   - Total marks: Automatically adjusted if less than sum of implementation + viva
   - No time limit (duration field not used)
 - **All numeric fields**: Validated for correct format and valid range

+## System Simulation (Demo)
+- How to run: start the app and choose option `8` from the main menu.
+- What it does:
+  - Creates a mock admin and lecturers
+  - Defines a course (BSc in Computing) with modules: PROG101, DSA201, SE202, DBS102
+  - Enrolls demo students (Jane Doe, Mark Lee, Sara Khan)
+  - Adds assessments (Multiple Choice, Essay, Practical)
+  - Prints:
+    - Modules & assigned lecturers
+    - Enrolled students
+    - Assessments by module with scores
+    - Per-module averages
+    - Per-student averages (color-coded)
+    - Overall course average
+- Purpose: Demonstrates realistic interactions and verifies that the system’s scoring, aggregation, and reporting work end-to-end.

 ## Project Structure